Akshitagupta299/Voice-Avatar-Generator/README.md

 # Voice-Avatar Generator 🎙️🧑‍💻

-The **Voice-Avatar Generator** is an AI-powered tool that takes a user's voice input and generates a realistic talking avatar with lip-sync and facial animation.
-It’s ideal for creating virtual assistants, educational content, or AI-based characters.
+The **Voice-Avatar Generator** is an AI-based tool that creates personalized avatar images from user input, either via written prompts or voice.
+Users can choose from different styles (e.g., anime, Pixar, Ghibli).
+The current focus is on generating static images, with customizable appearances based on selected styles.

 ---